PieInOblivion/VKML/README.md

 * Automatic workgroup decision making
 * JIT like Descriptor Set Layout, Descriptor Sets, Pipeline Layout, Descriptor Pool optimisation implementation
   * The current implementation is still from early basic gpu testing
+  * More likely move fully to VkShaderEXT
 * Vulkan Compute Queue investigations
   * Syncing multiple compute queues on same device vs use one queue, pros, cons, vendor driver implementation differences etc
 * Interface for manual instruction and tensor modification into model and/or tensor graphs
 * Backwards Pass
 * Multiple data formats
 * Investigate lock free execution scheduling.
-Is it faster than precomputed parrallel stages
+Should be faster than precomputed parrallel stages

 ### Image Loading
 * Current proof of concept implementation stores all file names in memory